ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-Version 0.8.10 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
+Version 0.8.11 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

-Version 0.8.9 adds new matrix math functions to `PdfMatrix`, the new `PdfRect::transform()` and `PdfMatrix::apply_to_points()` functions for applying transformation matrices directly to rectangles and points, the new `PdfPagePathObjectSegments::raw()` and `PdfPagePathObjectSegments::transform()` functions to allow iteration over raw or transformed path segment coordinates, respectively, and changes the `Pdfium::bind_to_library()` and `Pdfium::pdfium_platform_library_name_at_path()` functions so they take and return `AsRef<Path>` and `PathBuf` types rather than strings, thanks to an excellent contribution from <https://github.com/heimmat>.
+Version 0.8.10 adds new matrix math functions to `PdfMatrix`, the new `PdfRect::transform()` and `PdfMatrix::apply_to_points()` functions for applying transformation matrices directly to rectangles and points, the new `PdfPagePathObjectSegments::raw()` and `PdfPagePathObjectSegments::transform()` functions to allow iteration over raw or transformed path segment coordinates, respectively.

+Version 0.8.9 changes the `Pdfium::bind_to_library()` and `Pdfium::pdfium_platform_library_name_at_path()`
+functions so they take and return `AsRef<Path>` and `PathBuf` types rather than strings, thanks to an excellent contribution from <https://github.com/heimmat>.
 This is done for consistency with the Rust standard library Strings can still be passed directly into `Pdfium::bind_to_library()` since both